-What happens to your assets if you die without a will in Singapore?
+What happens to your assets if you die without a will?

 How are your assets distributed after death?

-How your assets or estate are distributed depends on whether or not the deceased had left behind a valid Will.
-A Will is a legal document that contains the deceased person’s instructions on who will inherit his assets.
+How your assets or estate are distributed depends on whether or not you left behind a valid Will.
+A Will is a legal document that contains your instructions on who will inherit your assets.

 How an estate is distributed – Where there is a Will